davidkellis/able/README.md

    <variable name>: CallStackLocal <type>
    ```

    Since a call stack local variable causes the variable to exist in every call stack and none of them will have been assigned an initial value, the call stack local variable is given a default initial value of the zero value of the appropriate type.
-For example, if the call stack variable is of type `CallStackLocal A`, then the initial value is the zero value for the type A, `zero[A]()`.
+For example, if the call stack variable is of type `CallStackLocal A`, then the initial value is the zero value for the type A.

 2. Call stack local variables may be declared *and* defined with the `CallStackLocal` constructor function, as in:
    ```